adblockplus/libadblockplus/README.md

 ### Unix

+You need V8 prior to building.
+Two options:

+* Use the default prebuild V8 by invoking the make target `get-prebuilt-v8`.
+This will download and extract the prebuilt V8 for your setup.
+The default environment will be set by the Makefile at build time.
+If you are cross compiling use the same options as below to invoke make.

+If you switch target platform using the same source tree, you should manually remove the `third_party/prebuilt-v8` directory and redownload again with the right options.

+Or

 * Prepare V8 and set environment variables LIBV8_LIB_DIR and LIBV8_INCLUDE_DIR.
 LIBV8_INCLUDE_DIR should point to the include directory of V8, e.g.
 `.../v8/include` and there should be `libv8_monolith.a` in the directory LIBV8_LIB_DIR.

+To build:

 Using Make: